longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

 ### Longhorn System Upgrade

 Longhorn currently does not support live upgrading of V2 volumes.
 Ensure that all V2 volumes are detached before initiating the upgrade process.

+### Using `vfio_pci` as the Default Userspace I/O Driver for Bare-Metal and Virtualized Environments

+For improved compatibility with both bare-metal and virtualized environments, it is recommended to use `vfio_pci` as the default Userspace I/O Driver.
+For more information, see this [link](https://github.com/longhorn/longhorn/issues/8813).

 ### Introduction of Online Replica Rebuilding